enspectr/bar-scan-bt/README.md

 Then go to Boards Manager and install **esp32 by Espressif Systems**.
 The code is tested with version 3.0.7.
 Before building the adapter the following libraries should be installed:
 1. The NimBLE stack https://github.com/h2zero/NimBLE-Arduino.
 The simplest way to do it is by using Arduino libraries manager.
 2. The virtual keyboard library https://github.com/enspectr/ESP32-BLE-Keyboard.
-One can either check it out from github to the Arduino libraries folder or download it as [zip-file](https://github.com/enspectr/ESP32-BLE-Keyboard/archive/refs/heads/master.zip) and add it to the project by menu *Sketch/Include Library/Add .ZIP Library...*
+One can either check it out from github to the Arduino libraries folder or download it as [zip-file](https://github.com/enspectr/ESP32-BLE-Keyboard/archive/refs/heads/master.zip) and add it to the project by using menu *Sketch/Include Library/Add .ZIP Library...*
+The following options are recommended:
+* Board: ESP32C3 Dev Module
+* USB CDC On Boot: Disabled
+* CPU Frequency: 80MHz

 ## Initial configuration steps